advertisement...

 3. Mix and match throw pillows.

 Throw pillows are a nice accessory to any room.
 And while they’re relatively affordable, there’s no need to rush out and get new ones, especially if you’re living on a fixed income.
 The solution?
-Mix and match throw pillows that you already have!
+Mix and match the throw pillows that you already have!
 If there’s a throw pillow in your bedroom that might complement your living room couch, do a little pillow swap.
 Have fun, and don’t be afraid to get creative!

 4. Buy a new rug.